krampu1/square/README.md

 </p>

 ## Description
-This program can solve quadratic equations with real number.
-Only for windows OS
+This program can solve quadratic equations with a real number.
+Only for Windows OS

 ## Installation

-To use a progect you should have `g++ compiler` and `make`
+To use the progect, you must have `g++ compiler` and `make`
 * Clone this repository:
     * `git clone https://github.com/krampu1/square.git`
     * `cd square`